Joined:

 First, a bike must please me and I must enjoy riding it.
 I need low gears; but love the feel of a racing frame.
 For me to enjoy the bike, it must be equipped for my needs.

 Second, modifications must be plausible, period correct and reversible.
-I have been riding road bikes for over 50 years and remember what was done to them back in the day.
+I have been riding road bikes for some 60 years and remember what was done to them back in the day.
 It was rare for a road bike to remain as delivered.
 I try to make what would have been logical upgrades for the time.
 For example, a good early 1960s bike that was equipped with what was top of the line equipment when it was built, say Campagnolo Gran Sport, might have logically have been upgraded in the late 60s or early 70s, to the much nicer Nuovo Record.

 Third, I keep the original paint if it is in reasonably good condition.
 If I repaint, I might use the original scheme and color; but only if I like it.
 If not, I may tweak the scheme to fit my taste while trying to maintain the "flavor" of the original.
 At this point some purists may scream, but remember my first rule.